-9 It is important to note that adding prior survey responses to the education production function is not entirely analogous to doing so with prior achievement scores.
+10 Adding prior survey responses to the education production function is not entirely analogous to doing so with prior achievement.
 While achievement outcomes have roughly the same reference group across administrations, the surveys do not.
 This is because survey items often asked about students' experiences "in this class."
 All three Behavior in Class items and all five Happiness in Class items included this or similar language, as did five of the 10 items from Self-Efficacy in Math.
-That said, moderate year-to-year correlations of 0.39, 0.38, and 0.53 for Self-Efficacy in Math, Happiness in Class, and Behavior in Class, respectively, suggest that these items do serve as important controls.
+That said, moderate year-to-year correlations of 0.39, 0.38, and 0.53 for Self-Efficacy in Math, Happiness in Class, respectively, suggest that these items do serve as important controls.
 Comparatively, year-to-year correlations for the high- and low-stakes tests are 0.75 and 0.77.